mmcgahan/graft-test/docs/loadTesting.md

 2. Vary the response times so that each set of concurrent requests don't all start and end at the same time
 3. Use `forever` to make it easier to start & stop the two servers
-4. Script everything, including `ab`, possibly with an interactive command line
+4. Interactive command line for `loadTest.js`